AlecRandazzo/Packrat/README.md

   --all                          Collect all forensic artifacts.
   --mft                          Collect the system drive MFT.
   --mft-all                      Collect all attached volume MFTs.
   --mft-letters=MFT-LETTERS ...
-Collect all attached volume MFTs.
+Collect volume MFTs by volume letter.
   --reg                          Collect all registry hives, both system and
                                  user hives.
   --events                       Collect all event logs.